slaclab/FACET2-Bmad-PyTao/README.md

 ### Other features

-- `UTILITY_setLattice` functions - translate between the language and units of the FACET-II control system and simulation
+- `UTILITY_setLattice` functions to translate between the language and units of the FACET-II EPICS control system and simulation
-- `UTILITY_linacPhaseAndAmplitude` - conveniently phase and set the gradients of the linacs
+- `UTILITY_linacPhaseAndAmplitude` which conveniently phase and set the gradients of the linacs
 - Plotting tools for displaying both beams and the beamline itself
 - Twiss optimizers for the final focus and golden lattice matching
 - Infrastructure for dealing with two-bunch operation
 - Various options of calculating spot sizes and emittances
 - Tools to model laser heater interactions
+- Mathematica notebooks which track and analyze optimizer progress
+- Mathematica notebooks which visualize beam files, including as 3D animations

 ## Notes on large files